tinkertim/deno-express-project/README.md

 docker compose up --build
 ```

 You can then deploy to a wide variety of hosts that support Docker.
+As
+configured, it'll just do a 1:1 copy of what's in the repository - tweak to your
+needs.

 ## Running Tests & Benchmarks